-2.1 Assess the importance of agreed workplace dress code.
+3.1 List the reasons for agreed dress conventions.

-Reasons for a dress code might include health and safety, organisational 'culture' (how the organisation wishes the public to perceive them), practicalities like standing all day (shoes) or needing to bend or reach for tall items, hygiene.
+'Reasons' might include health and safety, organisational 'culture' (how the organisation wishes the public to perceive them), practicalities like standing all day (shoes) or needing to bend or reach for tall items, hygiene.